KesharaGunathilaka/adaptive-multimodal-hri/docs/WORKLOG.md

 **Artifacts:** `results/realworld_eval_final/GAP_DECOMPOSITION.md`.
 **Next:** implement rubric-driven recombination for `data/final` and re-measure the same table.

+**3. Baseline reversal (added same day).** Rule-based on REAL 4 s-pooled cues, classroom: train 0.758 / **test 0.494** (macro-F1 0.473).
+Learned fusion on the same test rows: **0.325**.
+**On unseen cue combinations the rule baseline BEATS learned fusion** — the G1 claim as measured on `data/final` currently does not hold.
+On `data/old` (unseen *people*, familiar tuples) it was the reverse: fusion 0.951 vs rules 0.695.
+Each method has the strength the other lacks — rules generalise compositionally by construction, fusion absorbs perception noise.
+This is the argument for rubric-driven recombination (semantics from rules + robustness from real noisy cue vectors).
+Written up in `docs/methodology/05_baselines.md` §5.3–5.4.
+Methodology folder renumbered: 04 = missing cues (user-authored), 05 = baselines, 06 = fusion
+model, 07 = evaluation, 08 = deployment.

+**4. Methodology folder complete (2026-07-28).** All eight stages written:
+`docs/methodology/{README, 01_data_and_labels, 02_unimodal_models, 03_feature_extraction,
+04_missing_cues (user), 05_baselines, 06_fusion_model, 07_evaluation, 08_deployment}.md`.
+Each stage carries its own "open points you might want to change" list.
+Corrected two stale facts while writing: AttentionFusion is **70,090 params** (not ~110K as WORKLOG previously said), and the `data/final` "fusion+real, train rows ≈0.89" cell was removed from `05_baselines.md` because 0.887 belongs to the frozen fusion v1 model trained on `data/old` and is not comparable to the retrained model.

 ## 2026-07-24 — [WIN-3060] — Methodology docs + regenerated gesture report